soloyes/zookeeper-kafka-mesh/README.md

 Script assigns IP's automatically in sequence.
 Default GW is the first IP in the range (use by parent OS).

 Every container starts ssh daemon itself.
 So, after ever container created, we can connect it.
-Just use ./SetPass.sh to set root password as "root" (will set password to every created container, not do on other containers).
+Just use ./SetPass.sh to set root user password as "root" (will set password to every created container, not do on other containers).
 Then u can connect every server by ssh to check something (e.g cat /etc/hosts, grep log, ps -ef).
 For more comfortable we can use public-key, (add pub.id to docker image, then save image)

 Use Clear.sh to delete all configuration.
 It is fast way to have a test from begin.